top of page

 Image by Hillshire Farm

-Jeffco Prosperity Partners is moving families from poverty to prosperity.
+The Jeffco Prosperity Partners program works to help families move from poverty to prosperity.

 bottom of page